maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - **Ordering** - An earlier message could undo the work of a more recent message, this can be configured in a queue, or potentially dealt with using timestamps or versions

 Event-driven architecture is loosely coupled, the event doesn't know about the consequences it can cause.

-### Isolation

-Critical operations can be isolated into separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.

-Isolation also allows teams to independently maintain different system capabilities.

-### Degrading functionality

-Is it sufficient to return a partial response?

-Can we turn off parts of the system to protect other parts?

-#### Bulkheads

-A bulkhead is a pattern where part of the functionality is switched off to allow the rest of the system to continue.
-The system is designed into isolated components that can be switched off in the event of failure.

-#### Feature toggle

-Feature toggle can be used to manually enable and disable features and paths without a deployment.

-#### Circuit breakers

-Logic for automatically sealing a bulkhead on certain failures, requests can be intermittently let through to test if the downstream resources are available before resuming service.
-This protects downstream resources and allows the application to continue processing other potentially successful operations.

-#### Timeouts and Retries

-If a call is taking a long time in a distributed system, it could be because it is connected to a bad or overwhelmed instance and sometimes it is better to cancel the call and retry.

-"A long time" could be different for each operation and we can use our observability tools to guide us here.

-Similar to events, if the operation is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.

 ## Tackling complexity